orionrobots/orionrobots.github.io/_posts/2023/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 ```

 This bytes version is around half the size, with a little overhead.
-It's wrapped in JSON again, so there's no unfair advantage there.
+It's wrapped in JSON again, so you could have other metadata with it if needed.
 We have to convert the np array to bytes, then to base64, then this would be wrapped in our json data.

 ## What about integers?

-I would expect the savings here to be less.
-For example, a 16 bit integer is only going to have up to 5 digits, so this may be more about the list representation overhead.
+A 16 bit integer would use 2 bytes, but in JSON could be 5 characters, which along with removing the list representation may only need around 40% of the space.

 Setting up the list: